 A student who is considering a grade appeal must first discuss the grade with the instructor.
 The instructor is expected to explain the reason for the grade to the student.
-The instructor may recommend to the Academic Dean a change in the grade that is questioned.
+The instructor may recommend to the Registrar a change in the grade that is questioned.
 This should be done only in unusual circumstances.
-A written explanation for the grade change should accompany the change of grade card, which must be submitted by the instructor to the Dean.
+A written explanation (from the instructor) for the grade change should accompany the Change of Grade Form, which must be submitted by the instructor to the Registrar.

-If that attempt fails, the student may continue his or her appeal by submitting a written request for a hearing to the Academic Dean.
-Since the burden of proof rests upon the student, it is important that the student include a clear and coherent statement (typed) with the reason for the appeal, together with any supporting documents the student may wish to include.
-Students may request that copies of supporting documents in possession of the faculty member be forwarded to the Academic Dean.
+If that attempt fails, the student may continue his or her appeal by submitting written request for a hearing to the Vice President of Academic Affairs.
+Since the burden of proof rests upon the student, the student must include a clear and coherent statement (typed) with the reason for the appeal, together with any supporting documents the student may wish to include.
+Students may request that copies of supporting documents in possession of the faculty member be forwarded to the Vice President of Academic Affairs.
 All appeals will be thoroughly and fairly reviewed.